breatheco-de/content/src/content/how-to/javascript-array-last.md

 console.log('The last element is: ', getLastItem);
 ```

-This code shown uses the Javascript Array Last Element on the custom `colorsArray` array to get the last item without even knowing beforehand how many items might it contains, we are using the `length` property to determine it, and since the array count always starts at 0, we can pick the last item by referencing the < array >.length - 1 item.
+This code shown uses the Javascript Array Last Element on the custom `colorsArray` array to get the last item without even knowing beforehand how many items might it contains, we are using the `length` property to determine it, and since the array count always starts at 0, we can pick the last item by referencing the `Array.length - 1` item.

 ## Javascript Array Last Element